farvalkorin/analyst/goats/index.md

 ### Lucio

 Why Lucio?
 What is his role in the composition?
 How important is he to making everything run smoothly?
 What does he bring that other supports can't?
-Coming Soon!
+Speed!
+[Continue Reading](https://farvalkorin.github.io/analyst/goats/lucio)

 ### Moira

 Why Moira?
 What is her role in the composition?
 Can she be replaced?
+Coming Soon!

 ### Reinhardt